-LONDON, UK (GlobalData), 3 December 2015 – Global cumulative installed capacity of small wind turbines will increase more than fivefold from 912.6 Megawatts in 2014 to 4.8 Gigawatts (GW) by 2025, at an impressive Compound Annual Growth Rate (CAGR) of 16.4%, according to research and consulting firm GlobalData.
+LONDON, UK – Global cumulative installed capacity of small wind turbines will increase more than fivefold within a decade.
+From 912.6 megawatts (MW) in 2014 to 4.8 gigawatts (GW) by 2025 at an impressive Compound Annual Growth Rate (CAGR) of 16.4% according to research and consulting firm GlobalData.

-Small wind turbines are used to power individual homes, farms and small businesses.
-They are mounted on freestanding towers and can be installed on properties with as little as one acre of land, using different materials and technologies to large wind turbines, and have the advantage of not requiring huge project financing.
+Small wind turbines power individual homes, farms and small businesses.
+They are mounted on freestanding towers and installed on properties with as little as one acre of land.
+Advantageously, small wind turbines don’t require huge project financing.

 “As energy concerns rise, the small wind turbines will emerge as a cheap and convenient solution to growing anxieties over power supply, and will therefore be in substantial demand.”

-Nagatham explains the shift in market share: “Although the future for small wind looks promising in the US, the market faces particular challenges in the form of the economic crisis, zoning and permitting issues, low public awareness, lack of a federal net-metering program, and certification issues.
+Nagatham explains the shift in market share.
+“Although the future for small wind looks promising in the US, the market faces particular challenges.
+Especially in the form of the politics, zoning and permitting.
+Moreover low public awareness, lack of a federal net-metering program, and certification issues.”

 “However, market challenges include the economic crisis, zoning and permitting issues, low public awareness, lack of a federal net-metering program, and certification issues,” says Nagatham.”